maubanel/UE5-Hello-World/setting-up/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Before we can start we want to set up our development environment.
-This includes downloading Unreal as well as setting up **GitHub** as our version control so we can backup and maintain our project safely.
+This includes setting up **GitHub** as our version control so we can backup and maintain our project safely.
 Make sure you have lots of hard drive space as the engine and various downloads can take a lot of room.
 I recommend around 100 gigabytes free would be suitable.

 <br>